allbound/leads-processor-project/README.md

     * This will include, but is not limited to, things like style guidelines, business needs, definition of done, and api schema

 * Step 3 : Read the Documentation
     * Well, even bad code can have documentation.
-Make sure you read the documentation as to understand the intent of the original developer in their design decisions.
+Make sure you read the documentation to get a full understanding of the project and codebase.

 * Step 4 : Read the Code and Start Reviewing
     * Now you can start leaving comments on the PR/MR opened in Step 1.